FDA-Cleared IPL Technology

 The Timeline

-- FDA Review Clock: 90 days (standard).
-However, if the FDA asks questions (Additional Information request), the clock stops until you answer.
+• FDA Review Clock: 90 days (standard).
+If the FDA asks questions, the clock stops until you answer.

 The Costs